 Hyaluronic acid for osteoarthritis

-There are now a number of studies in which patients have taken hyaluronic acid preparations (often for 8 weeks) – usually with 80 to 240 mg of hyaluronic acid, which led to a reduction in pain and a reduced feeling of stiffness.
+Meanwhile, several studies have been conducted in which patients took hyaluronic acid preparations (often for 8 weeks) – mostly with 80 to 240 mg of hyaluronic acid, which led to a reduction in pain and a decrease in stiffness.

-A placebo-controlled double-blind study from 2012 (see Tashiro T et al., Oral Administration of Polymer Hyaluronic Acid Alleviates Symptoms of Knee Osteoarthritis: A Double-Blind, Placebo-Controlled Study over a 12-Month Period, The Scientific World Journal, Volume 2012, Article ID 167928) was able to show a positive effect in patients with knee osteoarthritis after one year of using 200 mg of hyaluronic acid per day.
+A placebo-controlled, double-blind study from 2012 (see Tashiro T et al., Oral Administration of Polymer Hyaluronic Acid Alleviates Symptoms of Knee Osteoarthritis: A Double-Blind, Placebo-Controlled Study over a 12-Month Period, The Scientific World Journal, Volume 2012, Article ID 167928) showed a positive effect in patients with knee osteoarthritis after one year of using 200 mg of hyaluronic acid per day.

-Furthermore, a review from 2016 (see OeView M et al., Oral hyaluronan relieves knee pain: a review, January 2016, Nutrition Journal201615:11), in which all 13 clinical studies on the use of hyaluronic acid for knee osteoarthritis were evaluated, shows positive results: In most cases, both the pain in the joint and the stiffness decreased, the functionality of the joint and the muscles improved, swelling decreased, bone metabolism could be optimized and/or the patient's activities increased.
+Furthermore, a review article from 2016 (see OeView M et al., Oral hyaluronan relieves knee pain: a review, January 2016, Nutrition Journal 2016 15:11), which evaluated all 13 clinical studies on the use of hyaluronic acid in knee osteoarthritis, shows positive results: In most cases, both joint pain and stiffness decreased, joint and muscle function improved, swelling subsided, bone metabolism was optimized, and/or the patient's activity levels increased.

-In the case of osteoarthritis, the combination with glucosamine, chondroitin sulfate and MSM, as is the case with the combination preparation FLOW, is also ideal.
+The combination is also ideal for osteoarthritis. u.a. with glucosamine, chondroitin sulfate and MSM, as is the case in the combination product FLOW.

 anti-inflammatory effect

-Hyaluronic acid with a high molecular mass is said to have an anti-inflammatory effect by binding to certain receptors (so-called TLR4 receptors), which leads to a reduced release of inflammatory messenger substances.
+High molecular weight hyaluronic acid is said to have an anti-inflammatory effect by binding to certain receptors (so-called TLR4 receptors), which leads to a reduced release of pro-inflammatory messenger substances.

-In the skin, hyaluronic acid ensures firmness and a normal moisture content.
-Hyaluronic acid is found between the skin cells as a component of the connective tissue.
-As we age, however, the hyaluronic acid content in the skin decreases and the skin loses elasticity and firmness, causing the first wrinkles to appear.
+Hyaluronic acid in the skin ensures firmness and normal moisture levels.
+It is located between skin cells as a component of connective tissue.
+However, with increasing age, the hyaluronic acid content in the skin decreases, causing it to lose elasticity and firmness, and leading to the formation of the first wrinkles.

-For the internal use of hyaluronic acid, three randomized, placebo-controlled, double-blind studies (see Chinaatsu Kawada et al., Ingested hyaluronan moisturizes dry skin, Nutr J.2014; 13: 70) that taking 120-240 mg of hyaluronic acid per day could significantly increase the moisture content of the skin after 6 weeks at the latest.
+Regarding the internal use of hyaluronic acid, three randomized, placebo-controlled, double-blind studies (see Chinaatsu Kawada et al., Ingested hyaluronan moisturizes dry skin, Nutr J. 2014; 13: 70) show that the intake of 120-240 mg of hyaluronic acid per day was able to significantly increase the moisture content of the skin after a maximum of 6 weeks.

-In a study from 2017 (see Mariko Oe et al., Oral hyaluronan relieves wrinkles: a double-blinded, placebo-controlled study over a 12-week period, Clin Cosmet Investig Dermatol.
-2017; 10: 267–273), 120 mg/day was able to reduce wrinkles at the corners of the eyes (so-called “crow's feet”).
-60 women took hyaluronic acid capsules or a placebo for 3 months.
-After just 2 months, the depth of the wrinkles decreased significantly in the hyaluronic acid group, but not in the placebo group.
+In a 2017 study (see Mariko Oe et al., Oral hyaluronan relieves wrinkles: a double-blinded, placebo-controlled study over a 12-week period, Clin Cosmet Investig Dermatol.
+2017; 10: 267–273), 120 mg/day reduced wrinkles at the corners of the eyes (so-called "crow's feet").
+Sixty women took hyaluronic acid capsules or a placebo for three months.
+After just two months, wrinkle depth decreased significantly in the hyaluronic acid group, but not in the placebo group.